ENERGY HEALING THROUGH RED LAMPS, PUSHING DOWN, REFLEXOLOGY, PRAYER, HOMEOPATHY, RADIONICS, ESSENTIAL OILS, REIKI, AND MORE

 Nutritional balancing makes use of at least three energetic methods:

-3. Foot and hand reflexology.
-This is very safe and a very awesome natural therapy.
+3. Foot and Hand Feflexology.
+This is very safe and a very awesome natural therapy for everyone at all stages of development.

-5. Another excellent technique when done properly is Reiki, when done correctly.
+6. Another acceptable technique, but only when done properly, is Reiki.
 Never add to the technique and never circulate the energy back to yourself from a client.

 Other subtle energy techniques appear to be less safe or less effective, so I donÕt recommend them.
 They include many such as yoga, tai chi, chi gung, jin shin jyutsu, all the healing machines, homeopathy, the tapping therapies, and some others.
 This is somewhat unfortunate, but I think it is best that people know the dangers of energy medicine, because it is so appealing, at times.
 The reasons for avoiding some of them are given below.